 - Is your van or other work vehicle at risk?

-What happens to your Tools if you go Bankrupt?
+What happens to your business tools if you go Bankrupt?

-You can work on a self employed basis if you go bankrupt.
-The tools you own and use personally in your business (known as the tools of your trade) are exempt assets.
+You can continue working on a self employed basis if you go bankrupt.
+The business tools you own and use personally (known as the tools of your trade) are exempt assets.
 In other words you will be allowed to keep them.

 If you want to keep items which would otherwise be sold you can make an offer to buy these back from the OR.
-Your offer needs to be the same as what they would fetch at auction less the cost of sale.
+Your offer needs to be reasonable.
+In other words based what they would fetch at auction less the costs associated with selling them.

-Having said that you will be allowed to keep your hand tools and similar items without which it would be impossible to carry out your business.
+As a rule of thumb you will be allowed to keep your hand tools and similar items without which it would be impossible to carry out your business.
 In other words if you are a plumber, electrician or carpenter you will be allowed to keep the tools you carry round in your van.

 However if you own equipment that you do not use personally (perhaps it is used by an employee or is surplus to your requirements) it is unlikely to be exempt.
 In addition heavy machinery such as a digger or equipment in a workshop is not exempt.
 If you want to keep these things you are likely to have to pay the Official Receiver for them.

 Tools which you own but are used by employees are unlikely to be exempt assets and might have to be bought back from the Official Receiver if you wish to keep them.

-The general rule in Bankrupty is that any vehicle you own worth more than £1000 or which is surplus to your requirements may have to be sold.
+The general rule in Bankruptcy is that any vehicle you own worth more than £1000 or which is surplus to your requirements will have to be sold.
 However this does not apply if the vehicle is a business tool.

 Typically if you require a car or van to carry out your day to day business it will be an exempt asset.
 You will be able to keep it even if its value is greater than £1000.

-The value of the vehicle must be reasonable.
-In other words if you are a taxi driver the Official Receiver may allow you to keep a value worth £6000 but not £25,000.
+That said, value of the vehicle must be excessive.
+In other words if you are a delivery driver the Official Receiver may allow you to keep a value worth £4000 but not £10,000.

-If you own a second vehicle which is used by an employee this will not be exempt.
+If you own a second vehicle it is unlikely to be exempt.
 You will have to buy it back from the OR of you want to continue using it in your business.

 Your car will not be exempt if you simply use it to get to your place of work.
-For example if you are a IT contractor a car you use to get to your client’s office is unlikely to be considerd a tool of your trade.
+For example if you are a IT contractor you vehicle is unlikely to be considered a tool of your trade.